ellenpli/HelloWorld/README.md

 For our HackAThing, we followed the React Native iOS tutorial found at this link: https://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial

+Having never used React Native or created an iOS app, we thought that this tutorial would serve as solid foundation for our future final project.
+Our project will be an iOS app with lots of interaction (i.e., event handling), so we figured that a tutorial introducing React Native, iOS, and button-handling would suit us well.

 This project creates a simple iOS app that consists of a single button.
 When pressed, the button will then show an alert with the text "Hi!".